Cabana/Cabana-boilerplate/README.md

 Note that this will run after **every** time that rake exits, even if you're just running `rake --tasks`.
 This can lead to problems if you are using it to replace paths.

 ### Updating Rakefile
 The build script often gets updated and its always a good idea to be on the latest version.
 Run `rake udpate` to replace the contents of Rakefile with whatever is on the GitHub master branch.
+Note this is not tested on Windows...